ibz0q/ps2mqtt/README.md

-ps2mqtt (PowerShell 2 MQTT) lets you listen and run PowerShell code based on MQTT events, extremely useful for home automation applications.
+ps2mqtt (PowerShell 2 MQTT) lets you run PowerShell code based on MQTT events, extremely useful for home automation applications.

 E.g. A  file under **/Recipe/Open-Chrome/Main.ps1** can be triggered through a message to topic **ps2mqtt/recipe/open-chrome**